CARDIOVASCULAR SYSTEM

 Pulmonary Circulation

-Deoxygenated blood returns to right atrium → right ventricle → pulmonary artery (only artery carrying deoxygenated blood) → lungs (alveoli: O₂ in, CO₂ out) → pulmonary veins (oxygenated blood) → left atrium → left ventricle → aorta.
+Deoxygenated blood returns to the right atrium → right ventricle → pulmonary artery (the only artery carrying deoxygenated blood) → lungs (alveoli: O₂ in, CO₂ out) → pulmonary veins (oxygenated blood) → left atrium → left ventricle → aorta.

 Portal Circulation